-Whether it's about setting up lighting timers, investing in smart bulbs you can connect to and control from your phone or even in smart blinds that can be opened and closed on a timer setting or be controlled remotely, it's really important to ensure your home looks occupied.
+Whether it's about setting up lighting timers, investing in you can connect to and control from your phone or even in smart blinds that can be opened and closed on a timer setting or be controlled remotely, it's really important to ensure your home looks occupied.

 Other easy, low-tech precautions?
 Going away and have a driveway?
 Ask a neighbor to park in your empty driveway.
 Have a calendar hanging in your kitchen that's visible from the outside, too?
 Move it so that thieves monitoring your home can't get an easy clue as to when you're away.

 9. Don't advertise your absence on social media